pjotrp/heyu-run/README.md

 on
 ```

-==> Below this line heyu-run is not yet implemented!
-Coming soon <==

 to program a timer

 ```sh
 js bin/heyu-run.js --time yyyy-mm-dd hh:mm --id light1 --switch on | sh
 ```

-which adds the timed command to the command queue.
+which adds the timed command to the event queue.

 run the script and execute programmed state changes